AncientAbysswalker/IconPromise/README.md

 Extracts image data from a file's icon and provides it wrapped in a promise.
 This method extends iconPromise.getIcon() and requests size at 256x256 pixels.
 The other arguments and return remain the same as iconPromise.getIcon().

+#### `iconPromise.overrideExtractorPath(extractorPath)`

+In select situations, it is useful to be able to override (read manually define) the location of the .NET executable.
+In such instances, the iconPromise.overrideExtractorPath() method should be called before trying to extract icon data using the iconPromise.getIcon() method or its kin.
+This method does not return; it changes where icon-retrieving methods reference the executable.

+###### Arguments:
+* `extractorPath`: the path to where the executable will be found.
+* `newName` (optional): the new name of the executable file, if you have decided to rename it, though this is not recommended.
+Default is IconExtractor.exe, and the ".exe" will be appended if you forget it.